starsoi/trazer/README.md

 ```

-### Export Trace with Merged Events
+### Export Trace with Event Chains

-The merged events can be visualized together with the original trace in the same view.
+The event chains can be visualized together with the original trace in the same view.
-For visualization in `chrome://tracing`, a dedicated process ID needs to be assigned to
+For visualization in `chrome://tracing` or [Perfetto](https://ui.perfetto.dev), a dedicated process ID needs to be assigned to
-the merged events, such that they will be displayed separately from the original trace.
+the event chains, such that they will be displayed separately from the original trace.

 ```python
 trace_analyzer.to_tef_json(5555)  # Process ID = 5555